-This memo provides information to the Grid community regarding IPv4 dependencies in current specifications.
+This memo provides information to the Grid community regarding the Internet Protocol version 4 (IPv4) dependencies in current specifications.
 It does not define any standards or technical recommendations.
 Distribution of this memo is unlimited.

 Copyright Notice

 Copyright © Global Grid Forum (2004).
 All Rights Reserved.